Y5U/SystemFetch/README.md

 ```

 # Compatibility
 This is probably not very portable, though I am trying to make it.
-If you want to help, test it on your BSD or Linux distrobution and report any errors or issues.
+If you want to help, test it on your BSD or Linux distribution and report any errors or issues.
 * Tested OSes
   + Arch Linux
   + FreeBSD (no memory support)